- Cricket Weather (chapbook of poems)

-Anthony E. Walton is a black American who was born in 1960 in Aurora, Illinois.
+Anthony E. Walton was born in 1960 in Aurora, Illinois.
 He studied at Notre Dame and Brown University.
-Currently, he is currently a professor of poetry and creative writing and the writer-in-residence at Bowdoin College in Brunswick, Maine.
+He is professor and writer-in-residence at Bowdoin College in Brunswick, Maine.

-He himself has not lived for any length of time in Mississippi, but his parents were born and grew up in Mississippi and his non-fiction work, Mississippi: An American Journey is part memoir, part history, and part travelogue as he returns repeatedly to Mississippi, the home of his parents and relatives to learn more about life in Mississippi.
+While he has not lived for any length of time in Mississippi, his parents were born and grew up in Mississippi and his non-fiction work, Mississippi: An American Journey is part memoir, part history, and part travelogue as he returns repeatedly to Mississippi, the home of his parents and relatives to learn more about life in Mississippi.

-He includes stories of plantation owners, sharecroppers, rednecks, and martyred civil rights workers, Mississippi novelists like Ellen Douglas, and bluesmen as well as poems he wrote.
-His work has appeared widely in magazines, journals, and anthologies including The New Yorker, Kenyon Review, Oxford American, and Rainbow Darkness.
+In his book, he includes stories of plantation owners, sharecroppers, rednecks, and martyred civil rights workers, Mississippi novelists like Ellen Douglas, and bluesmen, as well as poems he wrote.
+Walton’s work has appeared in many publications including The New Yorker, Kenyon Review, Oxford American, and Rainbow Darkness.